hero image

 Metro NoHo-Pasadena Corridor Bus Rapid Transit Project

 LA County Metro is developing the North Hollywood to Pasadena Bus Rapid Transit (BRT) Project.
-The 18 mile high-quality regional transit project would connect the Metro North Hollywood Red Line Station with the Metro Gold Line in Pasadena.
+The 18 mile high-quality regional transit project would connect the Metro North Hollywood B Line & G Line Station with the Metro A Line in Pasadena.
 The project would connect North Hollywood, the Burbank Media District, Downtown Burbank, Glendale, the Eagle Rock, and Pasadena.
-A BRT is a bus corridor that operates like a light rail line, and includes rail-like stations, frequent bus service, and roadway improvements like bus lanes and traffic signal priority that allows the bus to bypass congesion.
+A BRT is a bus corridor that operates like a light rail line, and includes rail-like stations, frequent bus service, and roadway improvements like bus lanes and traffic signal priority that allows the bus to bypass congestion.

 Contact the Metro Project Team and your Metro Board of Directors Representatives